 - This is in Rockabilly, a direct descendant of Blues and Boogie Woogie.
 How many bars?
 Twelve, just like 12 bar blues!
 It sound s bluesy, of course, but it is the straight eighth (as opposed to “shuffle”) rhythm that defines it as rock and roll.

 - Rhythm tip: Don’t let your left hand sit around doing nothing.
 As you play with your right hand, use your left hand to clap time in your lap.
-Notice how this really tightens up your sense of time.
+Notice how this really tightens up your rhythmic sense.

 - This may look very complicated on the surface, but the ideas are quite simple and essential parts of the enduring blues, boogie woogie, and rock vocabulary.